 Complete responses ongoing at 20 months (cervical cancer) 2 .
 VSTs have been observed to persist over 8 years post-fusion 5 and 29 months (EBV+ lymphoproliferative disease) 6

 We employ our understanding of the body’s anti-viral immune response to rationally design the next generation of cancer treatments.
 Our core technology redirects the innate and adaptive arms of anti-viral immunity to create a sustained anti-cancer immune response.

 The solid safety profile of VSTs enables our platform to be combined with a wide range of next generation therapies, broadening the cancer range and enhancing the scalability of our treatments.

 VSTs & Chimeric Antigen Receptor (CAR)

 CAR VSTs combine the safety, durability, and persistence of VSTs with antigen specificity of a CAR.
-Tessa has a range of other CAR targets in various stages of pre-clinical development.
+Tessa has CAR targets in development and late pre-clinical stage.

 VSTs & Oncolytic Viruses

 Oncolytic viruses selectively replicate and destroy cancer cells.
 Combining VSTs with oncolytic viruses boosts the innate and adaptive immune response against the tumor.